-The U.S. Census Bureau's 2016-2020 American Community Survey estimates indicate that Jefferson County residents were more likely to have a bachelor's degree (20.9%) The U.S. Census Bureau's 2016-2020 American Community Survey estimates indicate that Talladega County residents were less likely to have a bachelor's degree (8.8%) or graduate/professional degree (6.4%) than the Alabama averages (16.3% and 9.9% respectively).
-The blue bars in the chart below represent Talladega County residents and the gray bars represent the state benchmark for each education level.
+The U.S. Census Bureau's 2016-2020 American Community Survey estimates indicate that Jefferson County residents were more likely to have a bachelor's degree (20.9%) or graduate/professional degree (13.1%) than the Alabama averages (16.3% and 9.9% respectively).
+The blue bars in the chart below represent Jefferson County residents and the gray bars represent the state benchmark for each education level.